 All course meetings will be conducted via Zoom.

-All class sessions this quarter will be conducted via Zoom.
+All class sessions this quarter (lecture, section, office hours, etc.) will be conducted via Zoom.
 It is highly recommended that you familiarize yourself with the Zoom software and interface as soon as possible.
 Feel free to ask questions on the message board if you are having trouble with the technology.

-Lessons and section meetings will occur at their regularly scheduled times (as defined by the UW Time Schedule).
+Lectures and sections will occur at their regularly scheduled times (as defined by the UW Time Schedule).
 Office hours will also occur at scheduled times.
 All times (including class times and assignment due times) are given in PDT (local time in Seattle).
 You can use this page or Google to convert times to your local time zone.

-Lessons will be recorded and recordings will be released to students.
-These recordings will capture the presenter's audio, video and computer screen.
+Lectures will be recorded and recordings released to students.
+Theses recordings will capture the presenter's audio, video and computer screen.
 Student audio and video will be recorded if they share their computer audio and video during the recorded session.
 These recordings will only be accessible to students enrolled in the course to review materials.
 These recordings will not be shared with or accessible to the public.

 Sections and office hours will not be recorded to protect student privacy in these more discussion-based formats.

-Learning a new skill such as programming can be very challenging, even for students who are diligent and hard-working.
-It is expected that you will struggle at some point during the quarter.
+Learning new programming languages and paradigms can be very challenging, even for experienced programmers, and it is expected that you will struggle at some point during the quarter.
 Please don't be afraid to ask for help if you don't understand something or need assistance with assignments or material.
-The following are some of the options available when you need assistance:
+There are two main ways of getting help: